kimberlyher19/pymaceuticals_challenge/README.md

 Module 5 Challenge

-Using Matplotlib in a real-world situation and dataset.
+Matplotlib using a real-world situation and dataset.

 In this Pymaceuticals challenge, I referenced a lot of my codes from the class activities